Kyouku/chess-move-recognition/README.md

 - No GUI window: set GUI_ENABLED=True and run in a desktop session; in headless mode OpenCV windows are disabled.
 - Wrong camera: set CAMERA_INDEX or enable USE_VIDEO_FILE with VIDEO_PATH.
 - Performance: set DETECTION_WORKERS (>1 spawns multiple YOLO models) and optionally OPENCV_NUM_THREADS if available.

-License
-Add your license information here.

-Acknowledgements
-Built with OpenCV, Ultralytics YOLO, and python-chess.